solitontech/SLL-Drona/SLL_DRONA_EXECUTION_INSTRUCTIONS.md

   ![PPL Configuration](Images/PPL%20Configuration.png)

-* Create a new VI (not needs to be in test library) and connect the created EXE and PPL paths to the "EXE Run Tests" API.
+* Create a new VI (not needs to be in the test library) and connect the created EXE and PPL paths to the 'EXE Run Tests' API.

   ![EXE Run Tests](Images/EXE%20Run%20Tests.png)